ARCCA/Introduction-to-Parallel-Programming-using-OpenMP/_episodes/10-broadcast-and-reduction.md

 ---
-title: "OpenMP examples (6)"
+title: "Reduction operation"
-teaching: 0
+teaching: 15
-exercises: 0
+exercises: 5
 questions:
 - "How to use OpenMP reduction directives"
 objectives: